Who may participate in Thunder Lacrosse?

 What equipment will I have to purchase for my child to play Thunder Lacrosse?

 Each individual player is responsible for his own equipment and uniform.
-You must purchase your game jersey, game shorts and socks through BreakAway Sports.
-The required equipment includes a helmet (white is preferred but not required).
-Shoulder pads, and cleated shoes.
+You must purchase your game jersey, game shorts and socks through Lacrosse Unlimited.
+The required equipment includes a stick, gloves, elbow pads, shoulder pads, helmet (white is preferred but not required) and cleated shoes.
 Soccer cleats are workable if you already have them.
 If purchasing new cleats please consider purchasing a Lacrosse Cleat, which has a better base specific for Lacrosse action.
 The Thunder and the AYL are extremely concerned about the proper fit of player’s helmets and shoulder pads.
 Should you plan to purchase used equipment, particularly a helmet, please take the equipment to a reputable retailer to have the prospective purchase reviewed for safety.
 The Thunder will provide a throat guard, chest protector and goalie stick to each coach requesting that gear.
 Players can provide their own goalie equipment if they so desire.
-9. Where do we purchase Lacrosse uniforms You must purchase game uniforms from BreakAway.
-Uniform ordering instructions will be provided following player registration.
-10. Where do we purchase Lacrosse equipment?
-Lacrosse equipment can be purchased at any local sporting goods store.

 How is a new player assigned to a team?
 Are there tryouts?